merlinz01/redpepper/docs/security-features.md

 Agents can only access data and states for the groups to which they belong.
 Groups are defined by the manager in `groups.yml`.

+## Requested filename checking

+Agents requests for data files with path components starting in `.` or which contain a backslash will fail in order to prevent asking for files outside the data directory.

 ## Best practices

 To ensure the security of your RedPepper setup, we recommend following these best practices: